 Defending Women Arrested for DUI

-Women are being charged with drunk driving or DUI in increasing numbers throughout Florida.
-For any number of reasons discussed below, women may be particularly vulnerable to a false arrest and the consequences of a conviction.
+Women are charged with DUI in increasing numbers throughout Florida.
+For any number of reasons discussed below, women may be particularly vulnerable to a false arrest for drunk or impaired driving.

 Women and Field Sobriety Exercises

-Women react differently to such a request than their male counterpart because of concerns about their safety and the officer's authority to make such a request.
+Women often agree to participate in the exercises without understanding that the exercises are setting them up for failure.
+To complicate matters, women react differently to such a request than their male counterparts because of concerns about their safety and the officer’s authority to make such a request.

-Almost all of the specially trained DUI officers in Hillsborough County, Florida are male.
-In many cases, this male officer may be the only officer on the scene when the officer requests that a female driver perform the field sobriety exercises.
-Especially when the DUI investigation is conducted late at night in a remote area, women are understandable reluctant to exit their vehicle to perform roadside agility exercises.
+Almost all of the specially trained DUI officers in Hillsborough County are male.
+In many cases, this male officer may be the only officer on the scene.
+Especially when the DUI investigation is conducted late at night in a remote area, women are often reluctant to participate in roadside agility exercises because of safety concerns.

 Women May React Differently to Stress Than Men

-For those women in Florida that do agree to take the field sobriety exercises at the roadside, many of them of wearing shoes that is less than ideal for such exercises, particular if the woman is wearing high healed shoes.
-The Tampa DUI Officer may give the woman the option of removing her shoes.
-For many woman, attempting such exercises on the roadside in their bare feet in the dark is also an unacceptable solution.
+For those women in Florida that do agree to take the field sobriety exercises at the roadside, many of them of wearing shoes that are less than ideal for such exercises, particularly if the woman is wearing high-heeled shoes.

 The Rapid Increase in Women Being Arrested for DUI